 Flood disaster – Flood is such a natural disaster, due to which a large area is flooded with water, and that water causes immense loss of public money.
 Floods occur due to permanent flooding of large areas due to an increase of water in ponds or due to heavy rains bringing their banks out or the bursting of dams due to strong winds and cyclones.

 It takes man many years to deal with this crisis and to establish his life again.
 Floods also cause huge loss of vegetation.

 - More and more ponds should be built in the upper reaches of rivers.

 - For the place where water is being collected, plantation should be done at the nearby place.

 - Encroachment of human settlements on the land along the river banks should be stopped.

 - The felling of trees should be banned.

 - Many small dams should be built on the tributaries so that the risk of flooding in the main river can be reduced.

 Earthquake Disaster – Earthquake comes at any time suddenly, without any warning.
 An earthquake is an event by which movement inside the earth is created and vibration occurs.
 As it moves away from the center in the form of vibrational waves, it intensifies.
 The form of an earthquake is extremely destructive.
-The place from where the earthquake starts, there is a huge loss of life and property.
-It is believed that the Earth’s surface is made up of large plates, these plates move towards each other due to the internal heat of the Earth, their sliding or spreading causes earthquakes.
+In the place where the earthquake starts, there is a huge loss of life and property.
+It is believed that the Earth’s surface is made up of large plates, these plates move towards each other due to the internal heat of the Earth, and their sliding or spreading causes earthquakes.